The Hidden Risk of Phthalates in Cosmetics

 Now that you know more about phthalates, and if you’re like me, the first thing you’re going to do is run to your cosmetics cupboard and check every product for these toxic chemicals.
 (Comment on this post if you actually did this!)

-Hopefully these tips will help you distinguish which of your cosmetics products can stay, and which should go.
+Hopefully, these tips will help you distinguish which of your cosmetics products can stay, and which should go.

-Check the ingredients list – all cosmetics should have their ingredients listed on them so look for terms like “dibutyl phthalate,” “diethl phthalate”.
+Check the ingredients list – all cosmetics should have their ingredients listed on them so look for terms like “dibutyl phthalate,” “diethyl phthalate”.
 If you see one or more of these ingredients listed on your products, toss them and opt for natural, organic skincare and makeup.

-Adopt a fragrance-free policy – while phthalates as an ingredient has to be listed on products, if they are just part of the fragrance, companies do not have to disclose them separately so look out for that hidden term, “fragrance,” and rather opt for skin care products that contain natural scents.
+Adopt a fragrance-free policy – while phthalates as an ingredient that has to be listed on products, if they are just part of the fragrance, companies do not have to disclose them separately so look out for that hidden term, “fragrance,” and rather opt for skin care products that contain natural scents.